mehulagg/gitlab/doc/development/logging.md

 end
 ```

-You can now call the usual logging methods on this multi-logger, e.g.
+You can now call the usual logging methods on this multi-logger.
+For example:

 ```ruby
 FancyMultiLogger.info(message: "Information")